The Hidden Power of Emotions in Poker

 the fact that the cards are rigged, and sometimes even after consciously realizing it, such participants still have difficulty differentiating the bad deck from the others.

 What does this mean?
-It means that emotions are inseparably linked to learning and response to feedback.
+It means that emotions are inseparably linked to learning and response to The Secret Power of Emotions in Poker1feedback.
 Essentially, this experiment is based on the principle of punishment and reward.
 A good deck rewards you, a bad one punishes you.
 But punishment and reward are not calculated by the consciousness; they are processed through emotions.
 In most forms of punishment, an emotional storm occurs, which is much more powerful than a conscious decision.
 Poker is no exception.
 If you consistently play poorly, one of the main reasons why such behavior continues is the punishment of losing pots.
 It is your subconscious, emotional system, which is constantly regulated by reward and punishment.

 Imagine a completely emotionless person, something like an inner zombie.
 Why would such a person choose winning over losing?
 There would be no reason.
 Emotions help us make meaningful decisions in both simple and complex situations.
 In everyday life, when we talk about emotions, we tend to mean only certain emotions (and in poker, usually negative ones).
 But in our cognitive life, the significance of emotions is much more diverse and complex than that, and we should accept all this information without oversimplifying it.